Eugloh/projectsetup/README.md

   - `id` – an identification number, specifically an integer, unique among the other affiliations.
-This number can be used whenever needing to identify this affiliation within `projects` package functions.
+This number can be used whenever needing to identify this affiliation within `projectsetup` package functions.
   - `department_name` – the department name of the affiliation.
-A nonambiguous substring of `department_name` (i.e., a substring that does not match any other affiliation) can be used whenever needing to identify this affiliation within `projects` package functions.
+A nonambiguous substring of `department_name` (i.e., a substring that does not match any other affiliation) can be used whenever needing to identify this affiliation within `projectsetup` package functions.
     This is included in the affiliations section of the automatically generated title page of projects associated with authors with this affiliation.
   - `institution_name` – the name of the overall institution of the affiliation.
-A nonambiguous substring of `institution_name` (i.e., a substring that does not match any other affiliation) can be used whenever needing to identify this affiliation within `projects` package functions.
+A nonambiguous substring of `institution_name` (i.e., a substring that does not match any other affiliation) can be used whenever needing to identify this affiliation within `projectsetup` package functions.
 This is included after `department_name` in the affiliations section of the automatically generated title page of projects associated with authors with this affiliation.